Leveraging Self-Supervised Audio-Visual Pretrained Models to Improve Vocoded Speech Intelligibility in Cochlear Implant Simulation: Introduction

 \section{Introduction}

 Voice is essential for communication and psychological blending with society \cite{mccroskey1998communication}.
-The advancement of digital technologies has led to the emergence of various voice-related applications in the field of Information and Communications Technology.
-However, excessive use of audio devices may pose potential risks to our hearing.
-According to the World Health Organization (WHO) report, one-third of the senior population (over 65 years old) and 15$\%$ of adults have hearing loss.
+The advancement of digital technologies has led to the emergence of various voice-related applications in the field of information and communications technology.
+According to the World Health Organization (WHO), one in four adults over 60 years of age and 15$\%$ of the general adult population experience hearing loss.
 Untreated hearing loss can lead to feelings of loneliness and result in isolation for the elderly while severely impairing learning ability in young children \cite{arlinger2003negative,pichora2013helping}.
 Research on hearing loss and the development of innovative techniques to support those affected has become a significant area of focus.
-According to the WHO’s classification of hearing impairment \cite{liao2011audiometer}, cochlear implants (CIs) are groundbreaking devices that allow individuals with severe-to-profound hearing loss to regain partial hearing \cite{zeng2008cochlear,clark2015multi,wilson2015getting,zeng2017challenges}, which can also contribute to improved cognitive functions \cite{moberly2019does,almomani2021cognitive}.
-Through an external CI sound processor and an internal device that stimulates the auditory nerves with precise pulse patterns, CIs have transformed the lives of hundreds of thousands of users.
-CIs are FDA-approved for individuals 12 months and older, providing an effective solution for those with profound hearing loss.
+According to the WHO’s classification of hearing impairment \cite{liao2011audiometer}, cochlear implants (CIs) are groundbreaking devices that restore hearing in individuals with severe-to-profound hearing loss \cite{zeng2008cochlear,clark2015multi,wilson2015getting,zeng2017challenges} and may also contribute to improved cognitive functioning \cite{moberly2019does,almomani2021cognitive}.
+CIs comprise an external sound processor and an internal component that delivers precisely timed electrical pulses to stimulate the auditory nerve.
+They have significantly improved the quality of life for hundreds of thousands of individuals with severe to profound hearing loss.
+Approved by the Food and Drug Administration (FDA) for individuals aged 12 months and older, CIs provide a highly effective means of restoring auditory perception.